Ausbund: Content

 The first song of the Ausbund is from the pen of Sebastian Franck.
 The song teaches that Christians should sing in spirit and truth, pray and praise God with Psalms.
 The second song is an adaptation of the Athanasian Creed.

 Songs 6, 7 and 8 are written by Felix Manz, Michael Sattler and Hans Hut, all Anabaptist martyrs.
 Other martyr songs are by Leonhard Schiemer, Hans Schlaffer, George Blaurock and Hans Leupold, who were among the victims of the first great persecution of Anabaptists.

 Hans Büchl, participant in the Frankenthaler Colloquiums, is the writer of five Ausbund songs.
 Eleven songs are of Dutch origin.
 The Dutch Anabaptists wrote another eleven songs.
 Five songs are from the Bohemian Brothers.

 Many of Ausbund songs have a teaching character: Bible lessons, the Anabaptist views on believers baptism, the Lord's Supper and a focus on eschatology.
 Songs in this last topic include Büchl's (Nr.
 46): Ain new christelich Lied von der gegenwardig schröcklichen letzten Dagen, in welchen so vil verschieden secten, auffrührerisch und falsche Propheten erschainen, auch blutdirstige tyrannen (A new Christian song from the current terrible last days, in which many different sects, rebellious and false prophets and bloodthirsty tyrants appear).

 Until 1809 the European Ausbund was distributed with no indication of location or publisher.
 From 1692 the government of Bern forbade the distribution or possession of this hymnal and ordered its confiscation under threat of severe punishment.

 The American edition contains the confession of faith of Thomas von Imbroich (1558) entitled Wahrhaftigen Bericht über die große Trübsal, die die Geschwister rund um Zürich für ihre Glaubenssache zwischen 1635 und 1645 zu erleiden hatten (a collection of martyr stories).

 From a literary viewpoint, the content of the Ausbund is of limited quality, yet witnesses of a deep religious belief and sacrificial devotion of the believers.

 Music

-The Ausbund contains no notes; most of the songs were sung to popular melodies.
+The Ausbund contains no musical notes.
+Most of the songs were sung to popular melodies.
 According to the research of George Pullen Jackson, some melodies came from folk and love songs and others from chorales and hymns.
 The oldest melodies are from the 13th and 14th centuries.
 As with most Christian hymnbooks, the Amish normally use the Ausbund only in church.
 Their traditional melodies are called "slow tunes", but they put other melodies on the words during singing.
 Author Joseph Yoder compared the slow tempo of the music as it is sung today to Gregorian Chant, but this was not always the case.
 The Amish slow tunes of the 20th century are probably descended from tunes that the original Anabaptists knew.
 But over time, and with neither written notation nor musical instruments to keep the beat, the tunes have slowed down and ornamentation has been added in.